-The Department has accepted the most current ITE Trip Generation Manual and its updates for the development of trip generation.
-Applicants are cautioned to review Volume 1 of 3 of the publication for instructions on the use of the data.
-Step by step methodologies for estimating vehicular trips are described in the publication, Trip Generation Handbook, Third Edition: An ITE Recommended Practice.
-The Handbook also provides guidance for the conversion of vehicular trips to person trips so that internal capture, walking trips, bicycle trips, and transit trips can all be accounted for before reaching a vehicular trip generation if the situation dictates.
+The Department has accepted the most current ITE "Trip Generation Handbook" and its updates for the development of trip generation.
+Instructions on the use of the data and step by step methodologies for estimating vehicular trips are described in the publication.
+The Trip Generation Handbook also provides guidance for the conversion of vehicular trips to person trips so that internal capture, walking trips, bicycle trips, and transit trips can all be accounted for before reaching a vehicular trip generation if the situation dictates.

-As part of the scoping meeting, applicants are required to receive Department concurrence and approval on the land use codes and trip generation methodology used for the proposed site.
-Applicants should be prepared to describe the site's characteristics (urban, infill, etc.), identify transit and multi-modal accommodations or deficiencies, and justify the reason for selection of the analysis approach.
+As part of the scoping meeting, applicants are required to receive Department concurrence and approval on the land use codes and trip generation methodology used for the proposed site. applicants should be prepared to describe the site's characteristics (urban, infill, etc.), identify transit and multi-modal accommodations or deficiencies, and justify the reason for selection of the analysis approach.